by Matt Slick

 First of all, the copies definitely have errors in them, but whether or not they have errors does not necessitate that the originals did.
 We don't need to have the original documents in order to demonstrate their inerrancy anymore than a prosecutor needs a body to prove a crime has been committed.

-We see that Jesus spoke for the entire Old Testament to which John the apostle refers to Scripture.
-Then we see that Jesus said that the Scripture cannot be broken.
+We see that Jesus spoke for the entire Old Testament, to which John the apostle refers to Scripture.
+Then we see that Jesus said the Scripture cannot be broken.
 This means that it cannot fail.
-From this we can easily conclude that the position of Jesus is that the Scriptures--the written form--cannot fail and cannot be broken.
+From this, we can easily conclude that the position of Jesus is that the Scriptures--the written form--cannot fail and cannot be broken.
 Logically, this means that they are without error.

 Fifth, the New Testament is likewise considered Scripture by the Christian Church.
 Therefore, it falls under the purview of all Scripture being inspired of God.